MaoZiming/papers/4-distributed-systems/45-dryad.md

 - Authors designed a **simple graph description language** that empowers the developer with explicit graph construction and refinement to fully take advantage of the rich features of the Dryad execution engine.
   - Multi-graph: multiple vertices between the vertices.

-- Another important design in Dryad is that each vertex belongs to a "stage", and each stage has a **stage manager** that receives a callback on every state transition of a vertex execution in that stage.
+- Another important design in Dryad is that **each vertex belongs to a "stage"**, and each stage has a **stage manager** that receives a callback on every state transition of a vertex execution in that stage, and on a regular timer interrupt.
+- The default stage manager includes heuristics to detect vertices that are running slower than their peers and schedule duplicate executions.

 - In Dryad, a scheduler inside **job manager** tracks states of each vertex.
 The vertices **report status and errors** to the Job manager, and the progress of channels is automatically monitored.
 When a vertex execution fails for any reason, the vertex will be re-ran, but with different version numbers.

-- The DryadLINQ system automatically and transparently translates the data-parallel portions of the program into a distributed execution plan which is passed to the Dryad execution platform.
+- The DryadLINQ system **automatically and transparently translates the data-parallel portions of the program** into a distributed execution plan which is passed to the Dryad execution platform.

 ### Job Manager (JM)